pestanko/-ib071-public/man/mr_hw_review.md

 ### Create the branch with implementation of hwXX

-- Make sure you are on the `master`
+- Make sure you are on the `master` branch

 ```shell
 git switch master